organizedanvrchy/SU-CIS-CSE/CIS663 - Biometrics/Week - 3/README.md

 Minutiae are essential for creating unique templates, which are stored and later compared for identity verification or recognition.
 <details>
   <summary>Local Ridge Orientation in Minutiae</summary>

+---

-In the context of fingerprint feature extraction, **local ridge orientation** refers to the direction of the ridge lines at a specific point in the fingerprint.
+**Local ridge orientation** refers to the direction of the ridge lines at a specific point in the fingerprint.
 This orientation is essential for accurately identifying minutiae points and ensuring a reliable comparison between fingerprint samples.

 - _Importance of Local Ridge Orientation_ <br>
   The local ridge orientation helps define the pattern and structure of a fingerprint by describing the direction in which the ridges are aligned at each minutiae point.
 It plays a critical role in enhancing the accuracy of the minutiae matching process by: